The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 In 2019 Christine was voted one of the 10 most powerful women in UK franchising by Business Woman magazine.

-How does the Little Kickers franchise model work?
+How does the Little Kickers franchise opportunity work?

-Little Kickers’ current franchisees come from all walks of life, so are provided with all the training and support needed in a comprehensive franchise package.
+Little Kickers’ current franchisees come from all walks of life, so are provided with all the training, business systems and support needed in a comprehensive franchise package, meaning they’re not starting a business from scratch.

-Operating from exclusive trading territories, they are supported every step of the way by an experienced head office support team, many of whom are former franchisees.
+Operating from an exclusive territory, they are supported throughout the duration of the franchise agreement by an experienced head office support team, many of whom are former franchisees.

 Both new and already established territories are available to purchase throughout the UK.